clunietp/value_ptr/README.md

 Introduction
 ------------
-value_ptr is a C++11 smart pointer that preserves value semantics for both polymorphic and undefined types.
+value_ptr is a C++11 header only, deep-copying smart pointer that preserves value semantics for both polymorphic and undefined types.
 value_ptr aims to address the following issues by reducing/eliminating the boilerplate needed to facilitate value semantics.

 - The polymorphic copy problem.
 Given a class heirarchy, preserve value semantics while preventing object slicing.